stevejbrown/stevejbrown.github.io/_posts/2017-03-01-PoE-analysis.md

 class.
 Over time interest in the scion has waned and in the past 12 months players have started to favor racing rangers.

-[TODO: See what's up with the weird scion bump at early times (is it the Void league or Standard league?)]

 ![Class popularity over time](/public/poe_class_popularity_vs_time.png)

 [TODO: Plot of class wins over time]